-This policy establishes Montana State University’s definition of Institutional Base Salary (IBS) to insure compliance with the requirements of OMB Circular A-21 Section J 10.
+This policy establishes Montana State University’s definition of Institutional Base Salary (IBS) to insure compliance with the requirements of 2 CFR 200.430.

 100.00 Definition and Use of Institutional Base Salary

 110.00 IBS is the annual compensation paid by the University for an employee’s appointment, whether the employee’s time is spent on research, teaching, service, administration, or other activities.
-The IBS does not include any additional compensation, as defined in § 1120 of the MSU Faculty Handbook and § 965 of the Personnel Policies and Procedures Manual, or funds received by employees from non-University sources, such as consulting fees paid to individual faculty members.
+The IBS does not include any additional compensation, as defined in the Additional Compensation Policy, or funds received by employees from non-University sources, such as consulting fees paid to individual faculty members.

 120.00 The Institutional Base Salary [IBS]: